BLACK IRON HORSE

 Will this take up a lot of space on the road?

-Not really, most bike lanes are 1.5 – 2 meters wide and the Pegasus is only 86cm wide, leaving plenty of room for other transport users to pass.
+Not really, most bike lanes are 1.5 – 2 meters wide and the Polly is only 86cm wide, leaving plenty of room for other transport users to pass.

 Two-wheeled or three-wheeled?